diamorim/push_swap/README.md

 ### Simple algorithm (O(n²))
-We use a selection sort style algorithm to meet the O(n²) requirement for operations.
+We use an adapted version of a selection sort algorithm to meet the O(n²) requirement for operations.
+It is not 100% classic version.

 - Time O(n²)
 - Space O(1)

-A classic selection sort repeatedly finds the smallest element and places it in its final position in sorted order.

 If there are >5 elements in stack 'a', our implementation repeatedly (until there are only 3 elements left in stack 'a'):
 	- scans stack 'a' for the smallest element;